FelipeJColon/Projecting_dengue_SEA/README.md

 ## Software dependencies

-For the development of the code in this repository we made use of the following `R` packages:
+For the development of the code in this repository we made use of the following `R` packages (in a macOS environment):

 - *data.table* version 1.14.0
 - *tidyverse* version 1.3.1